 Irish National Heritage Park

-The spectacular ornamental grounds and gardens surrounding the 19th century castle were designed by Daniel Robertson who is famous for the gardens at Powerscourt in Co.
+The spectacular ornamental grounds and gardens surrounding the 19th-century castle were designed by Daniel Robertson who is famous for the gardens at Powerscourt in Co.
 Wicklow.
 Stroll through the gardens with over 200 varieties of trees and shrubs.
 Relax by the castle lakeside with its gothic towers, waterfalls and statues.
 Whatever the weather, enjoy the Agricultural Museum which is housed in the former estate farm buildings offering lots to see and do for all ages.
 The Johnstown Castle is definitely worth a visit with the family.

 Dunbrody Famine Ship

 Dunbrody Famine Ship is one of the premier tourist attractions in the South East of Ireland.
-Centred on an authentic reproduction of a 1840s emigrant vessel, it provides a world class interpretation of the famine emigrant experience.
+Centred on an authentic reproduction of an 1840s emigrant vessel, it provides a world-class interpretation of the famine emigrant experience.
 Incorporating a guided tour, costumed performers and themed exhibitions, this attraction provides a unique insight into what Irish people faced in a desperate situation.

-Wexford Indoor adventure centre with a huge choice of indoor and outdoor activities including tenpin bowling, body zorbing, archery, sumo, 5 a side pitch, zip line, climbing wall and many more.
+The Wexford indoor adventure centre provides families with a huge choice of indoor and outdoor activities, including tenpin bowling, body zorbing, archery, sumo, 5 a side pitch, zip line, climbing wall and many more.
 Leisure Max guarantees a fun day for kids and parents alike.

 Kia Ora Mini Farm

 Kia Ora Mini Farm is a family run open farm in Gorey, Co.
 Wexford.
 Children can interact with, hold and feed animals including exotic animals such as emus, alpacas, potbellied pigs and parrots.
-Children can learn all there is to know about the animals.
+Children can learn in a fun way all there is to know about animals.

 Wells House and Gardens

-Waiting to be explored is Wells House and Gardens, a great Victorian House and Gardens in the heat of Wexford.
-Wells House has something for all generations to enjoy including woodlands walks, Victorian terrace gardens, adventure playgrounds as well as a living Victorian house tour.
+Waiting to be explored is Wells House and Gardens, a great Victorian House and Gardens in the heart of Wexford.
+Wells House has something for all generations to enjoy, including woodlands walks, Victorian terrace gardens, adventure playgrounds as well as a living Victorian house tour.